 There are multiple ways of breaking a memory configuration to serve a particular requirement.
-The requirement for a particular design can be performance, power, or a mixture of both.
+The requirement for a particular design can be clock frequency, power, or a mixture of both.

 The following example highlights the different structures that can be generated to achieve your requirements.
-Synthesis can limit the cascading of the block RAM for the performance/power trade-off using the CASCADE_HEIGHT attribute.
+Synthesis can limit the cascading of the block RAM for the clock frequency/power trade-off using the CASCADE_HEIGHT attribute.
 The usage and arguments for the attribute are described in the Vivado Design Suite User Guide: Synthesis (UG901).

-The following figure shows an example of 8Kx32 memory configuration for higher performance (timing).
+The following figure shows an example of 8Kx32 memory configuration for achieving a higher clock frequency (timing).